SUTLZY/Self-Driving-Cars/Part2：State Estimation and Localization for Self-Driving Cars/Module 2 - State Estimation - Linear and Nonlinear Kalman Filters/Module 2 - State Estimation - Linear and Nonlinear Kalman Filters.md

 ### 2. Consistency in State Estimation

 Kalman Filters are also what is called consistent.
-By consistency we mean that for all time steps k, the filter co-variants P sub k matches the expected value of the square of our error.
+By consistency we mean that for all time steps k, the filter co-variants $P_k$ matches the expected value of the square of our error.

 ![1556029158538](assets/1556029158538.png)